mghase/charity_donation/README.md

-# Super hero for Charitable causes
+# Superhero for Charitable causes
 Superhero for Charitable cause,Is the new interface on the superhero that allow superheros to tip for charitable causes.